Court upholds woman's 49-year sentence in torture killing featured on 'The First 48'

-Oklahoma appellate court judges have upheld the 49-year sentence for a Tulsa woman involved in the beating death and postmortem burning of a 23-year-old man.
+Oklahoma appellate court judges have upheld the 49-year sentence of a Tulsa woman involved in the beating death and postmortem burning of a 23-year-old man.

 In March 2020 a jury convicted Michaela Riddle, now 30, of second-degree murder, kidnapping and the desecration of human remains.
 Her involvement in the November 2016 death of Courtney Palmer was featured on the A&E TV show “The First 48.”

-She challenged her sentence on multiple issues, all of which were dismissed by Oklahoma Court of Criminal Appeals judges.
-One ruling modified her sentencing information to include the direction from the trial judge that Riddle get credit for time served.
+She challenged her sentence on multiple issues, all of which were dismissed by the Oklahoma Court of Criminal Appeals.
+One ruling modified her sentencing to include the direction from the trial judge that Riddle get credit for time served.
 Her trial came three years after her arrest.

 People are also reading…

 Riddle was among several defendants convicted in connection with Palmer’s death.
-Gerald Lowe entered a blind plea to charges of first-degree murder, kidnapping, committing a gang-related offense and desecration of a human corpse.
+Gerald Lowe plead guilty to charges of first-degree murder, kidnapping, committing a gang-related offense and desecration of a human corpse.
 He was sentenced to life in prison with the possibility of parole, plus five years for the gang-related offense.

 Riddle and Lowe had been accused of beating Palmer to death inside a north Tulsa home because of a dispute related to the Hoover Crips street gang before taking his body to Muskogee County, placing him in a shallow grave, covering him with a mattress from a nearby shack and setting both on fire.